cyhyraethz/d2-sp-mods/README.md

    by right clicking PlugY.exe, selecting `Properties`, going to the `Compatibility` tab, and checking the `Run this program as an administrator` box.

+## Troubleshooting

+Try the following steps if you have trouble getting the game working with cnc-ddraw

+Windows:

+- Open Registry Editor by right clicking `Start`, selecting `Run`, and executing regedit

+- Navigate to `HKEY_CURRENT_USER\Software\Blizzard Entertainment\Diablo II\VideoConfig`

+- Change the value of `Render` to 0

+Linux:

+- Select Diablo II in Lutris

+- Open `Wine configuration` and select the `Libraries` tab

+- Type ddraw into the `New override for library:` box

+- Click `Add`, select `Yes`, then click `OK`

 ## Notes

 Diablo Clone can be spawned by selling Stamina Potion to vendor in Hell Difficulty